ISO 27001:2022 Transition Strategy

 Q: What will I need to re-certify to the new version?

-A: While no timelines have yet been established, clients will have ample opportunity to transition.
-Most standard revisions allow for a two-year transition period, during which time you will be able to update your ISMS with new controls, implement changes, and record training activities as appropriate.
+A: Clients will have ample opportunity to transition, with a transition period lasting until October 31, 2025.
+During this transition period, you will be able to update your ISMS with new controls, implement changes, and record training activities as appropriate.
 Then PJR will conduct a recertification audit against the new standard and issue a new certificate.

 Q: What if I am new to certification?

-A: If you are working toward ISO 27001 certification for the first time, you will be allowed to choose which version you certify to, then need to make the transition within the time allotted (potentially two years); a cut-off point will likely be implemented (expected in 2023 or 2024) after which time no 2013 certifications will be issued.
+A: If you are working toward ISO 27001 certification for the first time, you will be allowed to choose which version you certify to, then need to make the transition within the time allotted; new certifications to the 2013 version of the standard will be allowed through April 30, 2024.
+After that date only audits to ISO 27001:2022 will be conducted.

 Q: Where can I find more information?

 A: PJR will continue to update our website as more information becomes available, so be sure to check back regularly for additional changes!